buildpacks/docs/content/docs/app-developer-guide/export-to-oci-layout.md

 3 directories, 13 files
 ```
-If you are interested on keep playing with the image in  OCI layout format, one tool you can take a look is [umoci](https://umo.ci/) it can help you to create a
+If you want to keep playing with the image in  OCI layout format, one tool you can take a look at is [umoci](https://umo.ci/).
+It can help you to create a
 [runtime bundler](https://github.com/opencontainers/runtime-spec) that can be executed with another tool like [runc](https://github.com/opencontainers/runc)

 ---